Schlossparktheater-Altrossthal/Website/README.md

 - `https://devtheater.beegreenx.de` using the `dev` tag
 - `https://prodtheater.beegreenx.de` using the `prod` tag

 Both services share a single Postgres container.
-The database init script under `docker/initdb/001-create-databases.sql` provisions the schemas `theater_dev` and `theater_prod`.
+A short-lived `db-bootstrap` service (part of the compose file) connects to the database and creates the schemas `theater_dev` and `theater_prod` on first startup, so no external SQL file is required.
 The compose stack expects an external Docker network called `proxy` so Traefik can route traffic to the containers.

 ### Run the combined server without Docker